oam-dev/rudr/docs/concepts/core-workloads.md

 |[Singleton Task](#singleton-task)|core.oam.dev/v1alpha1.SingletonTask|No|No|No
 |[Worker](#worker)|core.oam.dev/v1alpha1.Worker|No|Yes|Yes
 |[Singleton Worker](#singleton-worker)|core.oam.dev/v1alpha1.SingletonWorker|No|No|Yes

+You could refer to [Extended workloads](extended-workloads.md) to known more about extended workloads implementation in rudr.

 Workload types are assigned to components as part of the [developer](https://github.com/oam-dev/spec/blob/master/2.overview_and_terminology.md#roles-and-responsibilities) role.
 They indicate to the [application operator](https://github.com/oam-dev/spec/blob/master/2.overview_and_terminology.md#roles-and-responsibilities) what trait(s) in the [application configuration](./application-configuration.md) that the component might require.